Microsoft Defender for Endpoint data storage and privacy

 Is my data isolated from other customer data?

 Yes, your data is isolated through access authentication and logical segregation based on customer identifier.
-Each customer can only access data collected from its own organization and generic data that Microsoft provides.
+Each customer can only access data collected from its own organization, and the generic data that Microsoft provides.

 How does Microsoft prevent malicious insider activities and abuse of high privilege roles?